jmigual/PlotSched/README.md

 ### Dependencies

-This tool requires the Qt sdk.
+This tool requires the Qt5 SDK.

 ### Compiling

-Being a Qt project, it is required to generate the makefile.
+Being a Qt5 project, it is required to generate the makefile.
 Enter into directory `src/` and type:

 ```
+cd src/
-qmake test.pro
+qmake PlotSched.pro
 ```

 This produces the makefile file `Makefile`, that can be directly used for compiling: